GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

 [Laravel][laravel] is an open source web framework for PHP developers that encourages the use of the model-view-controller (MVC) pattern.
+At the time of this writing, current version is Laravel 8.

 You can check out [PHP on Google Cloud][php-gcp] to get an overview of PHP and learn ways to run PHP apps on Google Cloud.